EmmaPesjak/Game-of-Life-Python/Project/README.md

 would write the `assertion` or error message in the console and use the default value of 80x40.

 The next step was to complete the `populate_world` function which created the initial population of cells.
 An empty population dictionary was created to be later filled in.
-In case of that the user would use a seed pattern the `get_pattern` function from the code base was called and stored in the variable pattern.
+The `get_pattern` function from the code base was called and stored in the variable pattern, in case of that the user would use a seed pattern, the function returned None if no pattern was to be used.
 Width and height coordinates were extracted from the world size tuple input, and to get every coordinate the `range()` function was used.
 With `itertools product()` the coordinates were matched together for each row and column.
 Then a `for-loop` that iterated over the coordinates was done.
 In order to conform with the provided seed patterns in the code base, the axes of the coordinates were flipped to (y, x).
 Another cell dictionary was created since the population dictionary had the coordinates as keys and the cell dictionary as values, the cell dictionary contained the cells states and neighbours (and later also age for the grade A implementation).
 The edge of the world, to define the border consisted of rim-cells, a special type of cell that instead of a cell dictionary had the value of None.
 The rim-cells were declared with an `if-statement` which stored the rim-cells in the population dictionary, the rim-cells will always have either a 0 in the coordinates or the coordinate of the width or length minus one.
 To make sure that the rim-cells